 This new, fact and artifact-based book has many twists and turns as it takes you through the journey of Paul Hale and Ron Schade in their successful pursuit of the famous Lost Adams Gold Diggings.

-Another recent publication, Golden Tome of Treasure Signs, Symbols, and Marks, is very helpful to those considering getting serious about adding treasure hunting to their outdoor fun.
+Another recent publication, Golden Tome of Treasure Signs, Symbols, and Marks #1, is very helpful to those considering getting serious about adding treasure hunting to their outdoor fun.
 There are a ton of books out there about gold mining, and a ton of books about wild-eyed treasure tales, but this is a rare one that brings all the angles together in a way you can actually use in real life.
-This new book has many pictures of treasure-related signs from the American Southwest, some of which confirm or go counter to classic resources by Kenworthy, Mahan, Dobie, Storm, and others.
+The focus of the book is on pictures, not just line drawings, of treasure signs, symbols, and marks.

 Copyright 2014, No Reproduction Without Written Permission.
 All Rights Reserved.